 The wealthy Russian tycoon Igor Ashurbeyli is making personal funds available, and collecting sources from other investors, to build the the world's first space nation.

-Asgardia (the name of the project echoes the Norse mythology, or more trivially the Marvel comic) plans to house millions of inhabitants in different orbiting stations.
-A refuge to escape from the chaos in which humanity will throw itself alone in an involuntary but insane attempt to self-destruct.
+Asgardia (the name of the project echoes the Norse mythology, or more trivially the Marvel comic) plans to host millions of inhabitants in several orbiting stations.
+A refuge to escape from the chaos into which humanity will throw itself in an involuntary but crazy attempt to self-destruct.

 I am not surprised that the aspiring members of this space country (they are currently more than a million) have already created a national flag and a national anthem: the frustration is great, given the current technological limitations to the project, and the sense of haste must be strong .

-Interviewed by the British magazine Sun, one of Asgardia's "diplomats" said that the only way to save the planet is to escape.
+Interviewed by the English magazine Sun, one of Asgardia's "diplomats" declared that the only way to save the planet is to escape.

-Humanity will be able to extinguish itself: whoever wants to escape this madness has the duty to try
+Humanity will be able to become extinct on its own: anyone who wants to escape this madness has a duty to try

 Lena de Winne, Minister of Communications of Asgardia.